Skip to main content

 Here is the uncomfortable truth: there is no universally best review layout.
 The right answer depends on a combination of factors unique to your store:

 This is exactly why platforms like Eevy AI exist.
-Instead of guessing which layout works best for your store, Eevy tests multiple layouts against your actual traffic and uses genetic algorithms to converge on your optimal configuration.
+Instead of guessing which layout works best for your store, Eevy continuously evaluates multiple layouts against your actual traffic and uses genetic-algorithm optimization to converge on the configuration that produces the highest revenue per visitor for your specific catalog and audience, and tells you what is winning and why.

 Compare this to apps like Okendo, which offer excellent customization options but still require you to manually choose a layout and hope it is the right one.
-The difference between choosing and testing is the difference between hoping and knowing.
+The difference between choosing once and continuously optimizing is the difference between hoping and knowing.

 How to Find Out What Works for You